Free Buyers Guide

 Myths and misconceptions about Microinverters.

 If you’re looking to get a new solar system, one of the first decisions you’ll need to make is what type of solar inverter you want your system to use.
 It will determine what type of solar system you will install on your roof.
-There are three types of solar inverters: string inverters, hybrid inverters (a type of string inverter), and microinverters.
+There are three types of solar inverters: string inverters, hybrid inverters (a type of central inverter), and microinverters.
 Each has its own advantages and disadvantages.
 We’re here to talk about microinverters today.

 We’re going to take a look at what’s underneath the common misconceptions about microinverters and their performance.